Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Searching and Yearning

 This phase is closely related to the Anger and Bargaining stage of the DABDA model.
-The patient will attempt to undo the new reality and question the reason for it.
+The patient attempts to undo the new reality and question its reason.

 Disorganization and Repair